-As you can see in a photo we have a lot of members, which is because the picture was taken together with our volunteers and other people.
+As you can see in a photograph (on the Slide 3), we have many members, as the picture was taken together with our volunteers and other people.
 This center is the only one in Cambodia.
-In September this year we commemorate our 10th anniversary.
-Our activities strongly reflect the concepts of persons with disabilities and independent living center.
-In order to promote inclusion of persons with disabilities, we provide peer-counseling, independent living program and personal assistant service.
+In September this year, we will commemorate our 10th anniversary.
+Our activities strongly reflect the concepts of persons with disabilities and independent living centers.
+In order to promote inclusion of persons with disabilities, we provide peer-counseling, independent living programs, and personal assistant service.
 In Cambodia, PPCIL is the most hardworking organization.
-We have many events to create opportunities for persons with disabilities to come and get together.
-As a background of our center’s activities, there is Cambodia’s specific situation that because we had a war we have a lot of persons with disabilities.
-Although the war is over, now many people become disabled due to traffic accidents.
+We hold many events to create opportunities for persons with disabilities to come and get together.
+As background to our center’s activities is Cambodia’s specific situation that because we had a war, we have many persons with disabilities.
+Although the war is over, many people now become disabled due to traffic accidents.

 We want to overcome our disabilities.
-This is the way of thinking of persons with disabilities.
-Our way of thinking is that a disability is not our individual problem but it is rather society and environment’s challenges and problems.
+This is the right way to think of persons with disabilities.
+Our way of thinking is that a disability is not an individual problem, but rather it is society’s and environment’s challenges and problems.
 The environment needs to be improved for a society to be a more livable place.
-Currently persons with disabilities are more interested in overcoming their own disabilities rather than changing the society and this situation is a little bit problematic.
-PPCIL receives support from Japanese organizations and through our activities we are making efforts that even persons with severe disabilities can live an equal life.
+Persons with disabilities currently are more interested in overcoming their own disabilities, rather than changing society, and this situation is a little bit problematic.
+PPCIL receives support from Japanese organizations, and through our activities we are making efforts so that even persons with severe disabilities can live a normal life.
+(Slide 3-6)

-In PPCIL, there is no member who has graduated from university.
-So nobody really knew how to communicate within a group or how to work effectively.
-Without support from the Japanese Society for Rehabilitation of Persons with Disabilities (JSRPD) or the Nippon Foundation, we could not have developed the capacity of our staff members.
-In 2016 and 2017 I had opportunities to receive trainings in Japan.
-Before the trainings, I was not able to make project plans.
-Previously I and other management staff were the only ones who were making action plans, but now we have become able to make more detailed action plans together with other staff members.
-Currently all our staff members are able to create project plans and they have also improved their assessment and evaluation skills.
+In PPCIL, no member yet has graduated from university.
+So, nobody really knows how to communicate within a group or how to work effectively.
+Without support from the Japanese Society for Rehabilitation of Persons with Disabilities (JSRPD) or the Nippon Foundation, we could not have developed the capacities of our staff members.
+In 2016 and 2017, I had opportunities to receive training in Japan.
+Before the training, I was unable to make project plans.
+Previously, I and other management staff were the only ones to make action plans, but now we are able to make more detailed action plans, working together with other staff members.
+Currently, all our staff members are able to create project plans, and they have also improved their assessment and evaluation skills.
 We also have become able to write and submit grant proposals.
+(Slide 7-8)